 Your bathroom is probably one of the places in your house you clean the most.
 Mopping the floor, scrubbing down the tub and swishing out the toilet bowl are pretty run-of-the mill cleaning tasks, but there are several spots in the average bathroom that are easy to forget, and they can harbor a host of bacteria.
+Here are 5 spots you forgot to clean in your bathroom:

 2. Bath Mats